Please remember Volunteers and Girl Scout council staff don’t sell cookies and other products—girls do.

 - Keep troop funds in the bank before an activity or trip, and pay for as many items as possible in advance of your departure.

 Follow GSHCC's financial policies (located in the appendix) and procedures for setting up an account.

 GSHCC’s requirements/procedures to open a troop bank account:

 - Troop has a minimum of two leaders who are not related to each other, at least one of whom is a female.
 These leaders have a current criminal background check (CBC) on file.

 - Troop has at least two girls who are not related to each other.

-- A minimum of two troop leaders have completed mandatory training (online "Successful Leader Learning Series and in-person Leadership Essentials).
+- A minimum of two troop leaders have completed mandatory Leadership Essentials training.